Terminally ill Briton’s bid for assisted death can proceed

 Noel Conway, 68, has motor neuron disease.
 He applied to the High Court last July, asking for a declaration that Britain’s outlawing of suicide is incompatible with the European Convention on Human Rights.
 The court rejected his bid in October.

-Conway said he brought the case “not only for myself but (for) all terminally ill people who believe they should have the right to die.”
+Conway, a retired college lecturer, said he brought the case “not only for myself but (for) all terminally ill people who believe they should have the right to die.”

 A previous challenge to Britain’s ban on assisted dying was refused in 2014 after the Supreme Court ruled that Parliament should debate the issue before any legal decision.